nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

     \
     ![In the Command Prompt window, the command to launch the Jupyter Notebook displays.
 At this time, we are unable to capture all of the information in the command prompt window.
 Future versions of this course should address this.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image31.png "Command Prompt window")

-10. In a few moments, you should be prompted for which browser to use to open the link, select **Firefox**.
+10. In a few moments, you should be prompted for which browser to use to open the link.

 11. The Jupyter Notebook interface should appear in the browser, listing the contents of your project folder.\
     ![The Jupyter Notebook interface displays the contents of the project folder.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image32.png "Jupyter Notebook interface")